 A half-dead man (Richard Chamberlain, TV’s Shōgun and The Thorn Birds) washes ashore on a French beach.
 The stranger seems to be suffering from amnesia — he doesn’t remember his name or anything about his past.
 When all sorts of people try to kill him, the stranger embarks on a quest to find out his true identity.

 Reaction & Thoughts:

-Chamberlain and Smith were surrounded by a fantastic group of character actors.
+Chamberlain and Smith are surrounded by a fantastic group of character actors.
 Anthony Quale (The Guns of Navarone) plays a French General.
-Denholm Elliott (Raiders of the lost Ark) is a kindhearted but alcoholic physician who helps our hero.
-Donald Moffat (The Thing) is a CIA agent.
+Denholm Elliott (Raiders of the lost Ark) is a kindhearted but alcoholic physician who helps our hero, and Donald Moffat (John Carpenter’s The Thing) is a CIA agent.

 Peter Vaughan (Remains of the Day) is a ruthless killer.
 Greek actor Yorgo Voyag (The Little Drummer Girl) plays the evil mastermind Carlos.
 It’s a nice ensemble cast.
-Laurence Rosenthal’s (Anastasia: The Mystery of Anna) ominous music score is fantastic.
-It reminded me of Bernard Herrmann’s scores for Hitch.
+Laurence Rosenthal’s (Anastasia: The Mystery of Anna) ominous music score is astounding — it reminded me of Bernard Herrmann’s scores for Hitch.
 I also loved Tony Pierce-Roberts’s (A Room with a View) handsome camera work.

 Conclusions & Final Thoughts:

 The Bourne Identity is an old-school, plot-driven espionage tale.
 I’m always game for a stylish piece of escapism, but as I get older, I’m much more inclined to like something less flashy.
 Call it midlife crisis or escapism fatigue, but I thought this mini-series was better than the Matt Damon movies.
 In any case, all versions of Robert Ludlum’s book are catnip for fans of thrillers and/or spy stories.
 Color, 185 minutes, Not Rated.